bevyengine/rfcs/rfcs/side-effect-lifecycle-scheduling.md

 ## Drawbacks

-* as this builds on the existing labeling system, there shouldn't be much in terms of performance issues
+I expect that these relationships will mostly be added automatically when using run criteria, app state, and the like with a higher level api.
+Users would only be expected to interact with this API when things can't be done automatically or the default behavior doesn't match their needs.

+## Open questions

+* With looping criteria it might be possible to create a valid dependency cycle that cannot be resolved in the current API.
+If that is the case then we might need an `.after_can_break` type of edge that could be ignored in dependency cycle checking.

 ## Alternatives Considered

 * The example above for expressing the relationships between side effects using just labeling and system sets has one major problem.
 There is no current api for adding systems to system sets after the system set has been created.
 If such an api did exist we could potentially just add systems to the correct system set.
 This didn't seem better than the proposed API and has some implementation complexity since system sets are mostly just api sugar for labeling multiple systems and does not exist at runtime.

-## Open questions

-* With looping criteria it might be possible to create a valid dependency cycle that cannot be resolved in the current API.
-If that is the case then we might need an `.after_can_break` type of edge that could be ignored in dependency cycle checking.

 ## Future Work